Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Translation into Georgian

-• Consent of all owners for future transactions
+• Consent of all co-owners required for future transactions

 • Presumption of equal shares